 Scammers now use AI-generated faces, automated chat scripts, and even deepfake voice notes.
 A profile can look completely real, good photos, a consistent bio, mutual interests, and still be built by someone sitting in a scam call center halfway across the world.

-According to the FTC, romance scam losses have reached $1.3 billion in recent years.
+According to the FBI Internet Crime Complaint Center , romance scam losses top $1 billion annually and are among the costliest fraud categories tracked.
 The real number is likely higher because most victims never report it.

 The good news is that fake dating profile signs are still detectable.
 Fake profiles leave traces.
 You just need to know where to look.